tdoug19/ENSE_370_Lab/Lab-4/DecoratorDesignPattern.md

 ### Lab Instructor: [Trevor Douglas](mailto:trevor.douglas@uregina.ca)

 ## Background
-# Decorator Design Pattern Tutorial

-## Introduction
 The **Decorator Pattern** is a structural design pattern that allows behavior to be added to individual objects, dynamically, without affecting the behavior of other objects from the same class.
-It is often used to adhere to the **Open-Closed Principle** in object-oriented design.
+It is often used to adhere to the [**Open-Closed Principle**](./OpenClosed.md) in object-oriented design.

 ## Key Concepts
 - **Component:** The base interface or abstract class defining the methods.